etal/cnvkit/doc/reports.rst

 small number of bins (e.g. with ``-m 3``, genes where only 1 or 2 bins show copy number change will not be reported), at the risk of missing some true positives.

-Specify the reference sex (``-y`` if male) to ensure CNVs on the X and Y chromosomes are reported correctly; otherwise, a large number of spurious gains or losses on the sex chromosomes may be reported.
+Specify the reference sex (``-y`` if the same option was used when constructing the reference) to ensure CNVs on the X and Y chromosomes are reported correctly;
+otherwise, a large number of spurious gains or losses on the sex chromosomes may be reported.

 The output is a text table of tab-separated values, like that of :ref:`breaks`.
 Continuing the Unix example, we can try ``gainloss`` both with and without the